manlaig/pingpong/README.md

 ## LSTM network to play Pong

-A neural network trained to play Pong.
+This is an attempt to train a neural network to play Pong.

-## Project Status

-Currently trying to train the network using multiple frames and use the trained model to predict a move by feeding it with multiple frames at the same time.

-## Current network performance
+## Bot performance

 The right side is the neural network predicting moves